Loading...

 It's a bit easier if we can see the borders more clearly.

-So what I'm going to do is I'm going to, first of all, have a look at China in a bit more detail.
+So what I'm going to do is I'm going to first of all have a look at China in a bit more detail.

-So I'm gonna bring it into the centre of the screen by holding down the left mouse button, and putting it in the middle, and I'm going to zoom in.
+So I'm gonna bring it into the center of the screen by holding down the left mouse button and putting it in the middle.

-I can use this zoom in button, open the top left, or I can use the scroll wheel of the mouse, and that's going to take us in a little bit closer.
+I can use this zoom in button, open the top left or I can use the scroll wheel of the mouse.

-Now, you'll see on this map, it's really useful for giving us different geographical references to help us describe where China is.
+Now you'll see on this map it's really useful for giving us different geographical references to help us describe where China is.

-You can see that we've got the equator here, so we can see that China's north of the equator.
+So we can see that China's north of the Equator.

-So it's in the northern hemisphere.
+So it's in the Northern Hemisphere.

 We can see the Tropic of Cancer runs through the south of China.